InterContinental watchful as markets crumble

 The group said first-half global revenue per available room (RevPAR), a key industry measure, grew 6.7 percent, with an 8.2 percent rise in the United States and a 12.7 percent rise in China.
 In July, global RevPAR rose a slightly less 5.6 percent.

-Most hoteliers reporting results recently have been generally upbeat like the business travel-focused Starwood HOT.N and French Accor (ACCP.PA), while Marriott MAR.N was more cautious due to weakness in the conference market.
+Most hoteliers reporting results recently have been generally upbeat like the business travel-focussed Starwood HOT.N and French Accor (ACCP.PA), while Marriott MAR.N was more cautious due to weakness in the conference market.

 "With a yield of over 5 percent, a strong balance sheet and a sound business model, InterContinental would look very attractive to our eyes once we reach calmer water," said analyst Jason Streets at RBS.